-In the middle and south of Great Britain green facades are very well known!
-Maybe it is "THE" land of the facade greening with its beautiful greened castles, country estates, and farmhouses.
-Presumably the mild and balanced climate (Gulf Stream) plays a large role here.
-The European heartland of France, Germany, Austria, and Switzerland- as well as the Benelux states, and the southern East European states up to the Ukraine follow after.
-The climate is often already too harsh in East European countries like Poland and Russia for a perfect green facade.
-In Southern Europe the houses and building walls, however, frequently get very hot and effect the plants there.
+Green facades are very common in central and southern Great Britain, which may be "the" land of facade greening with its beautiful greened castles, country estates, and farmhouses.
+The mild and balanced climate (Gulf Stream) plays a large role here.
+The European core countries of France, Germany, Austria, and Switzerland- as well as the Benelux countries (Belgium, Netherlands, Luxemburg), and the southern East European states up to the Ukraine follow after.
+The climate is often just too harsh (cold) in East European countries like Poland and Russia... whereas in Southern Europe, the houses and building walls tend to get too hot.

-But alone the climatic zone isn't the deciding factor.
-The mentality of the people also plays a role.
-Even in a noble, well situated city you may be able to travel kilometers and not see a green facade or flowers anywhere, as well as in a"well kept" but sleepy suburb settlements.
-Alternatively, there are smaller cities who depend on tourism and they will in turn enhance their appearance with attractive greenery.
-Many houses or whole street are greened up there.
-The so-called "Rose Cities" are an example.
-And this is sometimes the way one must first start and the neighbors soon follow ....
+But the climatic zone alone isn't the deciding factor; the mentality of the people also plays a role.
+In optimally located but business-like big cities, you may be able to travel kilometers and not see a green facade or flowers anywhere; the same goes for "well kept" but boring suburban developments.
+Then there are smaller cities which depend on tourism and embellish their historic buildings-- many houses or entire streets are greened there.
+The so-called "rose cities" are an example.
+Sometimes one has to simply be the first to start, and the neighbors will soon follow suit...

-Here you can find photos and also in the main sector of"ideas" and "climbing plants" from Saxony, Saxony-Anhalt and Thuringia.
-There are many views from the Saxon Elbe valley around Dresden, Radebeul and Meißen and Bad Langensalza from the region Naumburg and Freyburg/Unstrut but also the citiy of Weimar, Halle/Saale, Leipzig, Grimma, Sangerhausen, furthermore Potsdam, Berlin and Cottbus are often represented here.
+Here, as well as in the main sections "Ideas" and "Climbing Plants," you can find photos from Saxony, Saxony-Anhalt, and Thuringia (Germany).
+There are many views from the Saxon Elbe valley around Dresden, Radebeul, Meißen, and Bad Langensalza or from the region Naumburg and Freyburg/Unstrut... but also from the cities: Weimar, Halle/Saale, Leipzig, Grimma, Sangerhausen, Potsdam, Berlin, and Cottbus.
 The motifs usually come from the public street spaces.
-In historically significant buildings the location is sometimes noted, if applicable, and then only visible if you move your mouse over the photo.
+In the case of historically significant buildings, the location is sometimes noted, or only visible when you move your mouse over the photo.

-Also in the European mountainous areas building greening can be found north of the Alps up to about 600 m altitude and south to 1,000 m and above.
-At higher altitudes, the winter frost and wind can cause problems.
+Building greening can also be found in the European mountainous areas-- north of the Alps up to about 600 m altitude and south to 1,000 m and above.
+At higher altitudes, winter frost and wind can cause problems.

-Temperate climates also exist in other continents, for example in North America.
-Here, however, green facades are probably not a significant phenomenon, perhaps because the population is less settled and rooted and fewer stone heavy houses are built.
-Also, China and other parts of Asia are climatically suitable.
+Temperate climates suitable for facade greening also exist on other continents, particularly in North America.
+But here, trellised facade-greening is a much less developed phenomenon... perhaps because the population is less sedentary and rooted, and private dwellings are rarely built of stone.
+China and other parts of Asia are also climatically suitable.